vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

     }
 }
 ```
-Writing the counter this way significantly reduces the overhead of having multiple threads writing to it.
-It does however come at a price.
+Writing the NativeCounter this way significantly reduces the overhead of having multiple threads writing to it.
+It does, however, come at a price.
 The cost of getting the count on the main thread has increased significantly since it now needs to check all local caches and sum them up.
 If you are aware of this and make sure to cache the return values it is usually worth it, but you need to know the limitations of your data structures.
 So we strongly recommend documenting the performance characteristics.

 ## Tests

-The NativeCounter is not complete, the only thing left os to add tests for it to make sure it is correct and that it does not break in the future.
-When writing tests you should try to cover as many edge cases as possible.
-It is also a good idea to add some kind of stress test using jobs to detect race conditions, even if it is unlikely to find all race conditions.
-The NativeCounter API is very small so the set to test is not huge.
+The NativeCounter is not complete, the only thing left is to add tests for it to make sure it is correct and that it does not break in the future.
+When writing tests you should try to cover as many unusual scenarios as possible.
+It is also a good idea to add some kind of stress test using jobs to detect race conditions, even if it is unlikely to find all of them.
+The NativeCounter API is very small so the number of tests required is not huge.

-Both versions of the counter from this document are available at https://github.com/Unity-Technologies/ECSJobDemos/tree/master/ECSJobDemos/Assets/NativeCounterDemo .
+* Both versions of the counter examples above are available at: [https://github.com/Unity-Technologies/ECSJobDemos/tree/master/ECSJobDemos/Assets/NativeCounterDemo](https://github.com/Unity-Technologies/ECSJobDemos/tree/master/ECSJobDemos/Assets/NativeCounterDemo).
-The tests for them are in https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/Assets/NativeCounterDemo/Editor/NativeCounterTests.cs .
+* The tests for them can be found at: [https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/Assets/NativeCounterDemo/Editor/NativeCounterTests.cs](https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/Assets/NativeCounterDemo/Editor/NativeCounterTests.cs).

 ## Available attributes

 The NativeCounter uses many attributes, but there are a few more available for other types of containers.
 Here is a list of the available attributes you can use on the NativeContainer struct.
 * [NativeContainer](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerAttribute.html) - marks a struct as a NativeContainer.Required for all native containers.
-* [NativeContainerSupportsMinMaxWriteRestriction](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerSupportsMinMaxWriteRestrictionAttribute.html) - signals that the native container can restrict its writable ranges tobe between a min and max index.
+* [NativeContainerSupportsMinMaxWriteRestriction](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerSupportsMinMaxWriteRestrictionAttribute.html) - signals that the NativeContainer can restrict its writable ranges to be between a min and max index.
 This is used when passing the container to an IJobParallelFor to make sure that the job does not write to indices it is not supposed to process.
-In order to use this the native container must have the members int m_Length, int m_MinIndex and int m_MaxIndex in that order with no other members between them.
-The container must also throw exception for writes outside the min/max range.
+In order to use this the NativeContainer must have the members int __m_Length__, int __m_MinIndex__ and int __m_MaxIndex__ in that order with no other members between them.
+The container must also throw an exception for writes outside the min/max range.
-* [NativeContainerIsAtomicWriteOnly](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerIsAtomicWriteOnlyAttribute.html) - signals that the native container uses atomic writes and no reads.
-By adding this is is possible to pass the container to an IJobParallelFor as writable without restrictions on which indices can be written.
+* [NativeContainerIsAtomicWriteOnly](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerIsAtomicWriteOnlyAttribute.html) - signals that the NativeContainer uses atomic writes and no reads.
+By adding this is is possible to pass the NativeContainer to an IJobParallelFor as writable without restrictions on which indices can be written to.
-* [NativeContainerSupportsDeallocateOnJobCompletion](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerSupportsDeallocateOnJobCompletionAttribute.html) - makes the native container usable with [DeallocateOnJobCompletion](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.DeallocateOnJobCompletionAttribute.html).
-In order to use this the native container must have a single allocation in m_Buffer, an allocator label in m_AllocatorLabel and a dispose sentinel in m_DisposeSentinel.
+* [NativeContainerSupportsDeallocateOnJobCompletion](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerSupportsDeallocateOnJobCompletionAttribute.html) - makes the NativeContainer usable with [DeallocateOnJobCompletion](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.DeallocateOnJobCompletionAttribute.html).
+In order to use this the NativeContainer must have a single allocation in __m_Buffer__, an allocator label in __m_AllocatorLabel__ and a dispose sentinel in __m_DisposeSentinel__.
-* [NativeContainerNeedsThreadIndex](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerNeedsThreadIndexAttribute.html) - signals that the native container needs to know the thread index it is executing on.
-When using this attribute the container must have an int m_ThreadIndex member which is set to the correct thread index when executing on a job.
+* [NativeContainerNeedsThreadIndex](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerNeedsThreadIndexAttribute.html) - signals that the NativeContainer needs to know the thread index it is executing on.
+When using this attribute the NativeContainer must have an __int m_ThreadIndex__ member that is set to the correct thread index when executing on a job.

 In addition to these attributes on the native container struct itself there are a few attributes which can be used on members of the native container.
-* [NativeDisableUnsafePtrRestriction](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeDisableUnsafePtrRestrictionAttribute.html) - allows the native container to be passed to a job even though it contains a pointer, which is usually not allowed to pass to a job.
+* [NativeDisableUnsafePtrRestriction](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeDisableUnsafePtrRestrictionAttribute.html) - allows the NativeContainer to be passed to a job even though it contains a pointer, which is usually not allowed.
-* [NativeSetClassTypeToNullOnSchedule](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeSetClassTypeToNullOnScheduleAttribute.html) - allows the native container to be passed to a job even though it contains a managed object.
-The managed object will be set to null on the copy passed to the job.
+* [NativeSetClassTypeToNullOnSchedule](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeSetClassTypeToNullOnScheduleAttribute.html) - allows the NativeContainer to be passed to a job even though it contains a managed object.
+The managed object will be set to `null` on the copy passed to the job.